sarahgerweck/scalafx-utils/README.md

     import org.gerweck.scalafx.util._

-If you use Scalaz, this makes ScalaFX observables instances of `Functor`, `Applicative` and `Monad`.
+If you use [Cats](https://typelevel.org/cats/), this makes ScalaFX observables instances of `Functor`, `Applicative` and `Monad`.
 It also provides some simple extension methods along these lines.

 ### Functional Transformations ###